bazelbuild/bazel/site/versions/master/docs/skylark/rules.md

 any targets using your rule, as well as targets of any kind that depend on those targets.

-## Instrumented files
+## Code coverage instrumentation

-Instrumented files are a set of files used by the coverage command.
-A rule can use the `instrumented_files` provider to provide information about which files should be used for measuring coverage.
+A rule can use the `instrumented_files` provider to provide information about which files should be measured when code coverage data collection is enabled:

 ```python
 def rule_implementation(ctx):